ThibautGery/docker-logging-example/article.md

   @type stdout
 </match>
 ```
-Fluentd will accept connection on the 24224 port and will print it on stdout
+Fluentd will accept connections on the 24224 port and will print logs on stdout
 thanks to two default plugins [in_forward](http://docs.fluentd.org/articles/in_forward)
 and [out_stdout](http://docs.fluentd.org/articles/out_stdout)